Kidney Damage and Cocaine

 What Are the Function of the Kidneys?

 The bladder and the kidneys work in conjunction to prevent excess fluid buildup and maintain the proper number of electrolytes within the body.
 Cocaine eventually ends up in the kidneys and can damage the organ’s essential functions after repeated use.
-Heavy cocaine use can lead to Rhabdomyolysis, which occurs when the muscle tissues break down and enter the bloodstream.
+Heavy cocaine use can lead to rhabdomyolysis, which occurs when the muscle tissues break down and enter the bloodstream.
 Rhabdomyolysis can cause kidney failure if left unchecked.

 How Does Cocaine Impact the Kidneys?